bullenweg/bullenweg.github.io/README.md

 #### Appears on [Theo - t3․gg](https://www.youtube.com/@t3dotgg)'s YouTube channel for [The WordPress Interview](https://www.youtube.com/watch?v=OUJgahHjAKU).

+### 2024-09-24

+#### Modifies WordPress Trademark Policy

+Matt modifies the [WordPress trademark policy](https://wordpressfoundation.org/trademark-policy/) to add:

+> The abbreviation “WP” is not covered by the WordPress trademarks, but please don’t use it in a way that confuses people.
+For example, many people think WP Engine is “WordPress Engine” and officially associated with WordPress, which it’s not.
+They have never once even donated to the WordPress Foundation, despite making billions of revenue on top of WordPress.
+>
+> If you would like to use the WordPress trademark commercially, please contact Automattic, they have the exclusive license.
+Their only sub-licensee is Newfold.

 ## Contributions

 Please add any information via GitHub: [github.com/bullenweg/bullenweg.github.io](https://github.com/bullenweg/bullenweg.github.io).